 Buffalo Harbor Cruises Ticket info and Reservations (716)856-6696 These Cruises always sell out so please plan ahead.
 Thank You

 CUYAHOGA unloading grain at the Lake & Rail Elevator last summer (2012).
 View is from the Foot of Hamburg St. at South St.

 The Sascatchewan Pool Elevator on the outer Harbor is ideally situated for a hotel conversion.
-It is up for Auction in June.
+It was sold to a local developer in June.